 - Photography Contracts

 - Legal Fees – I always advise having an attorney look over your incorporation, insurance and contracts.
 We live in an extremely litigious society and you need to protect yourself and your family.
 Additionally, you need to be able to enforce contracts with other vendors and clients.

 As I mentioned above under gear, tech stuff is often used as an excuse to procrastinate.
 Can you imagine if some of the greatest photographers in the world thought they couldn’t start their business until they got the latest imac or freaking lightroom?

 I say that, starting out with your MVB, use whatever you have available.
 But as you start to grow, look into some better tech such as:

 Let’s talk briefly about websites.
 As a photographer, you’re in the client services business.
 This means that potential clients will judge your photography based on the quality of your website.
 If you’re doing SEO, content marketing and social media correctly, one of the first major touch points a potential client will have with you is your website.

-In addition to having a beautiful site, it has to have great on-page SEO options so I tend to lean towards WordPress versus any other themes.
+In addition to having a beautiful site (Zenfolio or Smugmug are also options), it has to have great on-page SEO options so I tend to lean towards WordPress versus any other themes.

 - Theme: Choose from one of the portfolio or Photography themes on Theme Forest